Research Reveals Growing Distrust for Threat Detection Tools as SOC Teams Struggle to Identify Real Attacks

-Report finds 60% of SOC practitioners say security vendors flood them with pointless alerts to avoid responsibility for a breach, with 47% noting they do not trust their tools to work the way they need them to work
+Report finds 54% (global 60%) of SOC practitioners say security vendors flood them with pointless alerts to avoid responsibility for a breach, with 45% (global 47%) noting they do not trust their tools to work the way they need them to work

 SOC Confidence is Improving but Many Fear Legacy Tools are Holding Them Back